Fali28/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function that locates a substring
+function that prints the chessboard